-Pursuant to the provisions of the Act and the Listing Regulations the Board and therespective committees are required to carry out performance evaluation of the Board as abody the Directors individually Chairman as well as the evaluation of the working of its Audit Committee Nomination andRemuneration Committee (NRC) and Stakeholders Relationship Committee.
-Following process ofevaluation was followed:
+Pursuant to the provisions of the Act and the Listing Regulations the Board and therespective committees are required to carry out performance evaluation of the Board as abody the Directors individually Chairman as well as that of its Committees.
+Thefollowing process of evaluation as approved by the Nomination & RemunerationCommittee ("NRC") and the Board of Directors was followed:

-The Board has on the recommendation of the Nomination & Remuneration Committeeframed a policy for appointment of Directors Senior Management and theirremuneration including criteria for determining qualifications positive attributesindependence of a Director etc. Details of the Remuneration Policy and changes if anyare provided in the Report on Corporate Governance which forms part of this
+The Board has on the recommendation of the Nomination & Remuneration Committeeframed a policy for selection and appointment of Directors Senior Management and theirremuneration including criteria for determining qualifications positive attributesindependence of a Director etc. Details of the Remuneration Policy and changes if anyare provided in the Report on Corporate Governance which forms part of this

-DIRECTORS RESPONSIBILITY STATEMENT
+DIRECTORS' RESPONSIBILITY STATEMENT

-(a) in the preparation of the annual accounts for the financial year ended March 31 2018the applicable accounting standards have been followed along with proper explanationrelating to material departures wherever applicable;
+(a) in the preparation of annual accounts for the financial year ended March 31 2018the applicable accounting standards have been followed along with proper explanationrelating to material departures wherever applicable;

-(e) the directors had laid down internal financialcontrols to be followed by the Company andsuch internal financial controls are adequate and were operating effectively; and
+(e) they had laid down internal financialcontrols to be followed by the Company andsuch internal financial controls are adequate and were operating effectively; and